 (1) Use the P2 theme which is a Twitter-like theme for groups on your current blog.
 Here’s a quick video tour of the best P2 features.
 Under the P2 theme Options, there is a check box that says “allow any WordPress.com member to post” so at minimum, the person does have to have a WordPress.com account.

 (2) Create another blog use the P2 theme on it.
-Then add official users to that blog.
+Then add official users to that blog and/or post a follow blog widget.
 Create a custom menu on your main blog and include a custom link to the P2 blog in it.
 Here’s a link to a custom menu walkthrough.

 (3) Register a forum on the internet and then create a custom menu in your blog and include a custom link to the forum in it.